 - Enter the name of an Azure AD group.
 Use Add to add a row for each group you want to map.

-- Select a Member role (see Roles for precise definitions).
+- Select a desired role (for instance, Member role as shown below) (see Roles for precise definitions).

 - You can use a single entry to associate multiple groups with a set of permissions (Role and permitted accounts).
 To do so, add the group names under Azure AD Group, separated by comma.